 In monetary economics, the literature on monetary rules is also confronted to the presence of multiple equilibria.
-Here, the government or the central bank is able to commit to rules but, depending on its features, the rule itself may not be sufficient to prevent multiple equilibria to form (see Sargent and Wallace (1975), Taylor (1999), Clarida, Galí, and Gertler (2000), Loisel (2009), Atkeson, Chari, and Kehoe (2010), Hall and Reis (2016), among others).
-Our paper is in the tradition of this literature, which emphasized that rules should be state-contingent or, even, sophisticated-that is, history dependent.
-This literature has already highlighted constraints on off-equilibrium policy actions-they should be at least feasible as emphasized by Bassetto (2005)-or, they allow for a continuation of an equilibrium as in Atkeson, Chari, and Kehoe (2010), where the off-equilibrium central bank action is to keep the quantity of money constant forever.
+Here, the government or the central bank is able to commit to rules but, depending on its features, the rule itself may not be sufficient to prevent multiple equilibria to form (see Sargent and Wallace, 1975; Taylor, 1999; Clarida et al., 2000; Loisel, 2009; Atkeson et al., 2010; Hall and Reis, 2016, among others).
+Our paper is in the tradition of this literature, which emphasized that rules should be state-contingent or, even, sophisticated i.e., history dependent.
+This literature has already highlighted constraints on off-equilibrium policy actions-they should be at least feasible as emphasized by Bassetto (2005)-or, they allow for a continuation of an equilibrium as in Atkeson et al. (2010), where the off-equilibrium central bank action is to keep the quantity of money constant forever.
 Historically, a key motive for introducing rules was to solve time-consistency issues as emphasized by Kydland and Prescott (1977).
-Such a motive has also led to investigate principal-agent approaches, delegations, and contract theory in monetary economics (see Rogoff (1985), Walsh (1995), Jensen (1997), Halac and Yared (forthcoming), among others).
+Such a motive has also led to investigate principal-agent approaches, delegations and contract theory in monetary economics (see Rogoff, 1985; Walsh, 1995; Jensen, 1997; Halac and Yared, forthcoming, among others).
 Our contribution with respect to this literature is to allow the government to deviate from its commitments, consistently with Bilbiie (2011) and Cochrane (2011).
 This has two implications.
 First, we consider the optimal design of commitments as part of the "game" played between the government and the private sector.
 This leads us to consider and model the government's incentives.
 Second, and more importantly, we investigate how limited commitment is not only a constraint on the design of rules but can also simply prevent the government to obtain a unique equilibrium.

-The focus of the literature on taxation is usually more on the best equilibrium that can be sustained; see the recent contribution of Halac and Yared (2022).
+The focus of the literature on taxation is usually more on the best equilibrium that can be sustained-see the recent contribution of Halac and Yared (2022).
 However, multiple equilibria may still emerge in frameworks such as those of Chari and Kehoe (1990) or Bassetto and Phelan (2008).
-In this literature, our paper is more closely connected to Farhi, Sleet, Werning, and Yeltekin (2012), who first investigate time-consistent capital taxation in a static model with an exogenous commitment ability and then consider the repeated setting to endogenize commitment ability.
+In this literature, our paper is more closely connected to Farhi et al. (2012), who first investigate time-consistent capital taxation in a static model with an exogenous commitment ability and then consider the repeated setting to endogenize commitment ability.
 In contrast to their approach, we not only look at the best equilibrium outcome, but we investigate the full set of equilibria.